moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-hooks/use-effect/use-effect.md

 2. The First Parameter: The first parameter is a function where you can write your side-effect code.

-3. The Second Parameter (dependency array): This is optional.
+3. The Second Parameter (dependency array): This is optional, but almost always should be provided.
 This array can contain several state variables or props which when changed will re-run the side-effect.
 If you pass an empty array [], the side-effect runs once when the component mounts and it will not run on updates.

 ***howtojs: react:: react-hook-useEffect; useEffect return function. the function returned inside useEffect is called "cleanup function"iThis function runs before the component is removed from the UI to prevent memory leaks***
 4. Cleanup function: The function that is returned inside the useEffect hook is the cleanup function.
 This function runs before the component is removed from the UI to prevent memory leaks.